 Ranking and Resolver determines the final winner of the entire NLP computation.
 If either the ML model or the Knowledge Graph find a perfect match, the ranking and resolver doesn’t re-score the intent and presents it as a matched intent.
 Even if there are multiple perfect matches, they will be presented as options to the developers from which they can choose.

-Training is how you enhance the performance of the NLP engine to prioritize one bot task or user intent over another based on the user input.
-You should test and, if needed, train your bot for all possible user utterances and inputs.
+Training is how you enhance the performance of the NLP engine to prioritize one task or user intent over another based on the user input.
+You should test and, if needed, train your assistant for all possible user utterances and inputs.

 - After you enter a User Utterance, depending on the test result do one of the following to open the training options: